 Mersey Gateway Bridge payment guide

-The Mersey Gateway Bridge was first opened to the public in October 2017, providing a new way for traffic to travel in and out of Merseyside from the south.
-With six lanes of traffic, it has been built to relieve congestion on the four-lane Silver Jubilee Bridge, which has been closed for renovations ever since, and improve access to Liverpool John Lennon Airport.
+The Mersey Gateway Bridge first brought drivers a new way to get in and out of Merseyside from the south in October 2017.
+It was conceived as a way to reduce congestion on the ageing four-lane Silver Jubilee Bridge, which re-opened in February 2021 to improve access to Liverpool John Lennon Airport.